 Residential volunteering has to be the absolute best way in.
 One day a week volunteering doesn’t really cut it because you don’t get a full understanding of what the various jobs involve and how the reserve works.
 Without that knowledge, you would be in the dark when applying for an assistant warden job.
 You need to immerse yourself in a team for a period of time to get those skills and to get your name known, which is what helped me.
 I was offered an assistant warden job because my skills were known.

 When you are applying for jobs, don’t think about what your employer can do for you, think about what you can do for them.
 Ask employers what skills can you add and what can you achieve there.
 See the big picture and view each job is a cog in the machine.
 This point of view and initiative can often come with maturity, which is another reason why career switchers can be very good.

 You need to keep on trying after rejections.
 Keep knocking at the door, that determination only comes from you.
 You will get rejection after rejection, but go back, knock again!
 When a door opens go through it.
 I didn’t know I would enjoy conservation as much as I did until I tried it.

 Are you interested in getting involved with the RSPB?
 Why not learn more about the RSPB Residential Volunteering Scheme!

 About the Author

 Jenna is a freelance writer, poet and natural sciences graduate.
-Wildlife and conservation are at the heart of her work, and she aims to make nature more accessible through her writing.
-To view her portfolio or read her blog, visit Jenna’s website.
+Wildlife and conservation are at the heart of their work, and they aim to make nature more accessible through their writing.